For more than a decade, he was both the unstoppable force and the immovable object of Israeli politics.

 In a sign of Mr. Bennett’s emergence as the most viable contender to lead the anti-Netanyahu “Change Bloc,” the Yamina leader met with United Arab List Chairman Mansour Abbas late last month to explore options for a broad coalition.

-Israeli-Arab parties traditionally have been sidelined in coalition talks, and the far-right settler and religious factions helped torpedo Mr. Netanyahu’s chances by vetoing any attempt to include Mr. Abbas in the next government.
+Traditionally Israeli-Arab parties have been sidelined in coalition talks, and the far-right settler and religious factions helped torpedo Mr. Netanyahu’s chances by vetoing any attempt to include Abbas in the next government.

-“A government with Abbas is like a government with Hamas,” said Religious Zionist Party head Bezalel Smotrich, who warned that he would make sure Muslims do not remain in Israel if they do not recognize that the land belongs to the Jews.
+“A government with Abbas is like a government with Hamas,” said Religious Zionism party head Bezalel Smotrich who warned he would make sure Muslims would not remain in Israel if they did not recognize that the land belongs to the Jews.

 Determined to avoid the specter of a fifth election, some Israelis are daring to imagine how the country would be different when Mr. Netanyahu is shown the door.

 “This time, I think Israel can probably form a government, probably without Netanyahu.
-And it will be an interesting exercise of people that are coming from the left, the center and from the right with a common agenda to get the rational process in this country back on track,” said Erel Margalit, who heads Jerusalem Venture Partners, an Israeli technology investment powerhouse and a Labor party member during Mr. Netanyahu’s third term as prime minister.
+And it will be an interesting exercise of people that are coming from the left, the center, and from the right with a common agenda to get the rational process in this country back on track,” said Erel Margalit, who heads up Jerusalem Venture Partners, an Israeli tech investment powerhouse and a former Labor party member during Mr. Netanyahu’s third term as prime minister.

-“A dose of honesty and decency will build trust between parties which are different, and that’s going to create a sense of opportunity, a new political joint venture to take advantage of the post-pandemic opportunities for our economy, particularly in the Arab Gulf states,” said Mr. Margalit, who has led several delegations of Israeli technology entrepreneurs in deal-seeking missions to the United Arab Emirates.
+“A dose of honesty and decency will build trust between parties which are different, and that’s going to create a sense of opportunity, a new political joint venture to take advantage of the post-pandemic opportunities for our economy particularly in the Arab Gulf states,” said Mr. Margalit, who has led several delegations of Israeli tech entrepreneurs in deal-seeking missions to the United Arab Emirates.

-Mr. Margalit said he thinks Mr. Bennett’s professional background managing teams at a successful tech company could enable new forms of multiparty cooperation despite Yamina’s hard-line position on territorial concessions to the Palestinians, opposition to same-sex marriage and other policy stances that bolster his religious-nationalist bona fides.
+Mr. Margalit thinks Mr. Bennett’s professional background managing teams at a successful tech company could enable new forms of multi-party cooperation, despite Yamina’s hardline position on territorial concessions to the Palestinians, opposition to same-sex marriage, and other policy stances that bolster his religious-nationalist bona fides.

 Still, Likud’s most stalwart supporters think it’s simply chutzpah for Mr. Bennett, whose party came in fifth place, to assume the premiership.